Cost: $100 for up to 5 accounts, and $50 for each additional 5 accounts.

-Also, if applicable, you should make sure that the “yes” box is checked for question 8 on Schedule B (During 2016, did you receive a distribution from, or were you the grantor of, or transferor to, a foreign trust?
-If yes, you may have to file Form 3520).
+Also, if applicable, you should make sure that the “yes” box is checked for question 8 on Schedule B, which reads: During 2017, did you receive a distribution from, or were you the grantor of, or transferor to, a foreign trust?
+If yes, you may have to file Form 3520.
 RRSPs are often considered a foreign trust.

 How does Form 8938 differ from Foreign Bank Account Reporting (FBAR)?

-The Foreign Account Tax Compliance Act (“FATCA”) and the Foreign Bank Account Report (“FBAR” or FinCEN Form 114) have a number of very important differences.
+The Foreign Account Tax Compliance Act (FATCA) and the Foreign Bank Account Report (FBAR or FinCEN Form 114) have a number of very important differences.
 The primary difference is that Form 8938, which is part of the FATCA laws, gets filed with your US Federal Tax Return and submitted to the IRS.
 In addition, the filing threshold is much higher than the FBAR, starting at $200k for US expats, and the deadline will be the same as the deadline for your Federal tax return, including extensions.
-The FBAR deadline will be the same as your Federal tax return, and you will have the option to file up to a six-month extension – however, it will be filed with the US Treasury Department.
+The FBAR deadline will be the same as your Federal Tax Return, and you will have the option to file up to a six-month extension – however, it will be filed with the US Treasury Department.
 FBAR is required if you have as little as $10,000 in all of your combined foreign accounts.
 There are also a number of differences related to what assets need to be reported.
 For more information on how the FBAR differs from FATCA, please watch this video.

 If my income is below the US tax filing requirement, do I still need to file FBAR or FATCA?